xavenna/stellar-enigma/doc/objects.md

 | Normal| No special behavior is required  |
 | Destroy| Object should be removed from list after interaction is over  |

+### Object Attributes:

+* ID : Object's type
+* Link ID : Used to define targets for inter-object communication
+* Parent ID : The Link ID of the object's parent, if applicable
+* Texture ID : Used to select a texture to draw
+* Obj-Args : 8 General-use variables to specify object behavior
+* Switches : defines which switches the object interfaces which

+    Appear = 0
+    Disappear = 1
+    Act1 = 2
+    Act2 = 3
+    Trig1 = 4
+    Trig2 = 5
+    Gen1 = 6
+    Gen2 = 7

 ## Built-in Objects